Leakbang/csgo-stopwatch-timer/README.md

 # Stopwatch/Timer
-A stopwatch plugin for source engine games that support vscript This plugin is very useful to measure precice timings on a work in progress or existing maps A **demo** map is included that can be used as a template (**Demo** map only works in csgo)
+A stopwatch plugin for source engine games that support vscript
+This plugin is very useful to measure precise timings on a work in progress or existing maps
+A **demo** map is included that can be used as a template (**Demo** map only works in csgo)
 ## Installation
 - Place the stopwatch plugin in `Steam\steamapps\common\Counter-Strike Global Offensive\csgo\scripts\vscripts`
 - Copy the 5 `logic` entities to your map